 The clerk told me that this store belonged to her father and that she couldn't give to me anything that she proudly claimed belonged to him.
 However, she continued on by telling me that she was about to close the store for the day and that she was willing to take me over to where she and her boyfriend lived and also to where I could get something to eat, take a bath, listen to her boyfriend play his guitar and even sleep there for one night.

-I was willing to sweep the front sidewalk of her father's store for a loaf of bread and milk, a job proposal she justifiably turned down, and then she enthusiastically wanted me to know that she could offer me even a lot more than that: A genuine heart full of compassion with a taste of the best that humanity could offer me at the time...along with letting me know that her honesty and integrity towards worldly goods which belonged to her father couldn't be altered or compromised.
+I was willing to sweep the front sidewalk of her father's store for a loaf of bread and a quart of milk, a job proposal she justifiably turned down, and then she enthusiastically wanted me to know that she could offer me even a lot more than that: A genuine heart full of compassion with a taste of the best that humanity could offer me at the time, along with letting me know that her honesty and integrity towards worldly goods, which belonged to her father and a dad whom she was loyal to, couldn't be altered or compromised.

 To this day, I do not know the name of that young woman.
 That was over 50 years ago.
 Happy "for her" Thanksgiving.